mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Addresses

-This node defines a group of DMX Addresses.
+This node defines a group of Addresses.

 Node name: `Addresses`